beginning of content

 Aerobic exercises

-While pregnant, some appropriate aerobic exercises include:
+While you're pregnant, aerobic exercises can include:

 Strengthening exercises